Nxtcfg - Collector configuration tool

 The parameters customer_key and root_ca are special in the sense that they do not admit a direct value as argument, but a path to a text file holding the actual value of the Customer Key or the Root Certificate, respectively.
 To download the Customer Key and Root Certificate from the master Appliance, follow the same method described for installing the Collector:

 - Log in to the Web Console of the master Appliance as admin.

 - Select the Appliance tab at the top of the Web Console.

-- Click Collector management in the left-hand side menu.
+- Click Collector security in the left-hand side menu.

-- Under Collector default certificates at the bottom of the page, click the buttons DOWNLOAD CUSTOMER KEY and DOWNLOAD DEFAULT ROOT CERTIFICATE to download, respectively, the text files holding the Customer Key and the default Root Certificate of the Appliance.
+- Click the buttons DOWNLOAD CUSTOMER KEY and DOWNLOAD ROOT CERTIFICATE to download, respectively, the text files holding the Customer Key and Root Certificate of the Appliance.

 To set the Customer Key and Root Certificate downloaded from the master Appliance, type in the following (assuming that you placed the downloaded files in the root directory of your C: drive):